 Four rubbers are supplied, two for each rocker arm - one fits above (and is non adjustable) and the other fits below, and has some adjustment for wear - as it has a steel pad underneath it and an adjuster (both of which are manufactured by us in our Cambox section).
 It would be nice if the top rubber had also been designed to be adjustable - but this would probably have meant the adjusters would foul the top tube of the frame.

-As shown in the 1948 catalog, I supply two separate ones of similar length, both of which are slightly longer than required, which can be carefully trimmed to your required depth.
-(They should be trimmed so they protrude just proud of the cambox slot, so the rocker arm has to be forced – carefully, into the cambox).
+The rubbers are slightly longer than required, which can be carefully trimmed to your required depth.
+They should be trimmed so they protrude just proud of the cambox slot, so the rocker arm has to be forced – carefully, into the cambox, as the originals were.
+Take care not split or nick the rubber as you are pushing the rocker arms in place.
 The smooth end should be abutting the rocker boss and your trimmed end opposite.

 Cambox Oil Tightness - Assembly Notes:

 It is worth noting, it is never particularly easy to fit rockers after new rubbers and corks have been fitted - it is easy to think you are having to overly force everything together.
 However, if everything is not a tight fit on first assembly - the cambox will quickly start to leak again once the engine has been ran a few miles.